Richafan21/Daily-Devop-Notes/Day-34.md

 Request will go to Ingres first and it will do the forwarding, and then route to your internal service.

 ![image](https://github.com/user-attachments/assets/63980978-3a90-4986-b66e-73499973505c)

+## Config Map
+Externalises configuration parameters from application code `kubectl create configmap`

+## Secrets
+Contains passwords and other important information that can be leaked.
+`kubectl create secret`